Leandromaro/JavaMemoryUsage/README.md

-# ThreadMemoryUsage
+# Java Memory Usage
-A bunch of annotations about thread memory usage
+A bunch of annotations about memory usage

 ## Intro
 You might think that if you are programming in Java, what do you need to know about how memory works?
 Java has automatic memory management, a nice and quiet garbage collector that works in the background to clean up the unused objects and free up some memory.